tokio-rs/mio/doc/getting-started.md

 }
 ```

-Also, because the actual byte backend is abstracted, it's possible to
+Also, because the memory backing the buffer is abstracted, it's possible to
-have a whole set of different kinds of buffers suitable for different
+have different kinds of buffers suitable for different use cases.
-use cases.
-The [bytes](github.com/carllerche/bytes) crate contains basic
+The [bytes](https://github.com/carllerche/bytes) crate contains basic byte buffers,
-byte buffers, ring buffer, ropes, etc...
+ring buffer, ropes, etc...

 ## Reading data